dfchil/enDjinn/README.md

 I'll add more documentation to all of the above and some features I haven't mentioned it in due time.

+Until I get around to that task, I suggest going through [the many examples](./examples/README.md) included in this repository for reference and inspiration.

 My current outline of topics to cover is as follows:

 ## Build System